dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/hosted-with-azure-active-directory-b2c.md

 | `{SIGN UP OR SIGN IN POLICY}` | Sign-up/sign-in user flow | `B2C_1_signupsignin1` |
 | `{TENANT DOMAIN}` | Primary/Publisher/Tenant domain | `contoso.onmicrosoft.com` |

-The output location specified with the `-o|--output` option creates a project folder if it doesn't exist and becomes part of the app's name. **Avoid using dashes (`-`) in the app name that break the formation of the OIDC app identifier (see the earlier WARNING).**
+The output location specified with the `-o|--output` option creates a project folder if it doesn't exist and becomes part of the project's name. **Avoid using dashes (`-`) in the app name that break the formation of the OIDC app identifier (see the earlier WARNING).**

 > [!NOTE]
 > The scope set up in a hosted Blazor WebAssembly solution by the [Blazor WebAssembly project template](xref:blazor/project-structure) might have the App ID URI host repeated.
 Confirm that the scope configured for the `DefaultAccessTokenScopes` collection is correct in `Program.cs` of the **:::no-loc text="Client":::** app.